 3. If you do take a break, always start small (again)!

-Just because you’ve completed anal training doesn’t mean you’re set for life!
+Just because you’ve completed training doesn’t mean you’re set for life!
 If you take a break, say, longer than a few months, always start with the smallest sized butt plug again and work your way up to larger sizes before trying anal sex.

 By following the strategies and advice in this guide, we’re confident that you’ll be able to help your body (or your partner’s body) get ready to have some amazing anal sex in no time!

-Whether anal training is a one-off experiment or becomes a regular part of your sex life, either way, we hope you have fun!
+Whether training is a one-off experiment or becomes a regular part of your sex life, either way, we hope you have fun!